 The complexities of divorce are often compounded when a married couple has significant assets to divide.
 Both spouses may be aware of the potential economic losses associated with divorce, or they may be concerned about how and whether assets with uncertain value can be divided fairly.
 Spouses often have clashing ideas about how much particular assets are worth, particularly the worth of intangible assets or those that may have a different future value, such as stock options, intellectual property, or business goodwill.
-It may be useful to retain sophisticated divorce attorneys if you are facing this situation in San Francisco or elsewhere in the Bay Area.
-At Lerner Poole, we have compassion, experience, and a strong understanding of the tax consequences of reimbursement and property division.Complex Marital Estates in California
+It may be useful to retain sophisticated divorce attorneys if you are facing this situation in the Bay Area.
+At Lerner Poole & Stewart, LLP, our San Francisco high net worth divorce lawyers have compassion, experience, and a strong understanding of the tax consequences of reimbursement and property division.Complex Marital Estates in California

 High net worth divorces often involve complex property division and expert valuations of assets such as businesses, investments, real estate, intangible property like stock options or intellectual property, and personal property with a high value.
 A couple's standard of living during the marriage is often a critical issue that affects spousal support as well as child support.

 Since California is a community property state, all assets, including intangible assets, that are acquired during the marriage and held jointly are generally presumed to be community property that will be divided evenly upon divorce.
 This presumption can be rebutted through written agreements and deeds that expressly state otherwise.
 For example, many companies in the Bay Area compensate their employees with property that vests on a future date.
 Therefore, the portions of retirement benefits, pension benefits, or stock options that were earned while working during the marriage will be considered community property.